-b) Rules and other systems regarding management of the risks of loss in ENW called control selfassessment (CSA), in which risks of loss in ENW are managed and self-assessed, thereby supporting risk management at all organizational levels including corporate officers, and the establishment and evaluation of internal control.
+b) Rules and other systems regarding management of the risks of loss in ENW

+The corporate officer responsible for internal control has introduced a system called control selfassessment (CSA), in which risks of loss in ENW are managed and self-assessed, thereby supporting risk management at all organizational levels including corporate officers, and the establishment and evaluation of internal control.
 Corporate officers use CSA and other means to identify important risks of loss (important risks) in duties to which they have been assigned (in Japan and abroad) and important risks at subsidiaries (in Japan and abroad).
 An appropriate system of management has thus been prepared and is under operation.